Halex-dev/walletwise/README.md

 # WalletWise 💰

 WalletWise is your personal finance companion, helping you track expenses and manage your budget effectively.
-It'is a project that I am continuing in my spare time when I am not working or studying.
-It may be hae bugs or incomplete sections.
+It's a project that I am continuing in my spare time when I am not working or studying.
+It may be have bugs or incomplete sections.

 ## 🌐 Live Demo